hikeventures/hikeventures.github.io/_posts/articles/products/2017-01-23-garmin-suunto.markdown

 However, there are certain features on the new watches which I found more appealing than on the Suunto Traverse - and in particular, I would prefer to have the Garmin Fenix 5X over the Suunto Spartan.

 Why?
-Simply because both watches offer similar features with the Fenix 5X offering additionally the possibility to upload 2GB of topo maps.
+Both watches offer similar features, with the Fenix 5X offering additional the possibility to upload 2GB of topo maps

 ---

 ## Reasons for upgrading

-When you own an old Suunto watch like the Traverse or a Garmin Fenix 3 then you are probably asking yourself if you should upgrade to the Spartan or Fenix watch.
+When you own an old Suunto watch like the Traverse or a Garmin Fenix 3, then you are probably asking yourself if you should upgrade to the Spartan or Fenix watch.

 The only reason why I would upgrade is the map feature of the new Garmin Fenix 5X.
-I think it’s really cool to have a map on your wrist.
+I think it is really cool to have a map on your wrist.

-However, others might find the color screen or the touch screen of the Spartan more interesting.
+However, others might find the color screen or the touch screen of the Spartan more impressive.

 Personally, I don’t care that much about the touch screen.
 However, the color display in combination with the map is a really cool feature.